guillemmar/AWSDockerEnv/README.md

 1- Install Terraform and make sure you have Terraform install dir on your PATH.

-2- Git clone locally this repository on your computer on an empty directory.
+2- Clone or download this repository on your computer.

 3- Edit "provider.tf" and write your AWS access_key, secret_key and region values.